Period Problems: How to Know What’s “Normal” and What’s Not

 A person’s period is part of a larger body cycle called menstruation.
 Menstruation typically operates on a 25-30 day cycle, though it can be as short as 21 days or longer than 35.
-For most people, a period lasts for three to seven of those days.
-The color of the blood that comes out will vary from red to brown, depending on the day.
+For most people, a period lasts for three to seven days.
+The color of the blood that comes out will vary from red to brown, depending on the Day.
 The consistency will also change over time.

 Irregular Periods Are OK

 Many people’s bodies don’t have a menstrual cycle that is entirely regular.
 Sometimes, your period will come in exactly 28 days; the next time is 23 days later, and then it takes 30 days.
 Occasionally, you might even skip a month.
 You are not alone if this is characteristic of your body’s schedule.
 And the timing isn’t the only thing that can fluctuate over time.
 The amount and texture of the blood that is discharged can also change.